e-m-b-a/e-m-b-a.github.io/content/posts/dlink_enc_img.md

 8. Bash implementation:

-    After understanding the whole process from encrypted binary to decrypted flash-image, which decrypts the binary in 128kiB blocks and removes header and some trailing bytes.
+    The whole process from encrypted binary to decrypted flash-image, which decrypts the binary in 128kiB blocks and removes header and some trailing bytes is pretty straight forward.
     Following along step by step produces a UBI file and EMBA then extracts and analyzes its contents.